 It’s also important to remember you cannot force your significant other to get treatment.
 The only thing you can truly control is your own life, so it does no good to obsess over helping a partner that doesn’t want help.

-Codependency is the greatest risk of romantic involvement with an alcoholic.
-It creates an unbalanced relationship in which you enable disordered alcohol use by cleaning up your partner’s messes.
+- Codependency: Creates an unbalanced relationship in which you enable disordered alcohol use by cleaning up your partner’s messes

-Ultimately, someone who is codependent works so hard to care for his or her partner that they neglect their own needs.
+Ultimately, codependent people work so hard to care for their partners that they neglect their own needs.
 They tend to experience:

 Codependency also doesn’t do the drinking partner any favors.
 In a way, codependency supports the problem with alcohol.
 Both people in the relationship are dependent on the addiction.

 Call to find out how much your insurance will cover

 - “Are You A Functioning Alcoholic?”
 HuffPost, 2008.